"Jealousy is a form of hatred that is built upon insecurity."

 Jealousy isn't called an ugly, green-eyed monster for no reason — and the truth is that more often than not, it's one that tends to stay hidden under the bed.
 Sometimes, the feeling of envy is very intense and you're aware of it, but a lot of the time, people operate from a place of believing they aren't worthy of the things other people have (and they do not).

 The premise of feeling jealous of someone else is believing that they:

 a) have something you have and will not have,

 b) they have something you cannot, or are not worthy of having; it's one of the two.

-People have the natural habit of making a comparison between two and this comparison manifest jealousy within.
+People have the natural habit of making a comparison between two and this comparison manifests jealousy within.
 This emotion of Jealous is the deadliest poison that one ever can consume.
 It depletes the soul of positive energy.
-This emotion is self-defeating, self-destructing, frustrating, threatening; because in jealousy you feel inadequate, insufficient and unhappy.
+This emotion is self-defeating, self-destructing, frustrating, and threatening; because in jealousy you feel inadequate, insufficient, and unhappy.
 Most of us have felt jealousy at one time or another.
 It is a common emotional reaction in the form of being a mild annoyance or like a fire inside you, consuming you and making you feel like you might explode.
-Jealous gives birth to anger, hatred, destruction, unhappiness, depression, and a sense of worthlessness, etc. If not controlled timely it blocks your growth.
+Jealousy gives birth to anger, hatred, destruction, unhappiness, depression, a sense of worthlessness, etc. If not controlled timely it blocks your growth.

 What do you feel when Jealous?

 When you experience jealousy, you may assume that someone else is receiving the attention, love, or adoration that you want for yourself, which is provided by someone from whom you want it.
-You experience withdrawal from relationship, avoidance, or anger at yourself or others.
-Your behaviour becomes aggressive and offensive.
+You experience withdrawal from relationships, avoidance, or anger at yourself or others.
+Your behavior becomes aggressive and offensive.
 You try to achieve the thing you want at any cost compromising the values.
 You may want to hurt the person who is a rival.
-You feel tired, lonely, unhappy.
+You feel tired, lonely, and unhappy.

 Why do we feel Jealous?